 Boaz Married Ruth

 Boaz works out the details to marry Ruth (4:1-12).
 They subsequently have a son whom they name Obed.
 God’s provision for her family overjoyed Naomi; she even cared for baby Obed.
-God had given her bountiful blessings out of the trials of her life.
+God had given her bountiful blessings out of the trials and hard times of her life.

 This story that began in tragedy ends in redemption.
-God was using Naomi and Ruth to prepare the genealogy of Jesus.
-Obed fathered Jesse, who fathered David, the man who would become king of Israel, and from whom Messiah would come.
+God was using Naomi and Ruth’s family line to prepare the genealogy of Jesus.
+Obed fathered Jesse, who fathered King David, and from whom Messiah would come.

 Ruth’s life of faithful obedience and her legacy as a relative of Jesus remain cemented in history.
 She made her life decisions based not on what was easy, but with love and her noble character traits.